tanaykulkarni27/Competitive-programming/knap.md

 </h2>
 <a href="https://github.com/tanaykulkarni27/Python-Coding/blob/master/plates.py">View Solution</a>
 <hr>
--2 3 2 -1 find the maximum sum of subarray of this array
+-2 3 2 -1 find the maximum sum of subarray of this array in O(N) time

 <h2>
    Kadanes Algo